jaegertracing/documentation/content/docs/next-release/sampling.md

   * It makes sampling decisions on a per-operation basis, i.e. based on {{< tip "span" >}} operation name.
 This is especially useful in the API services whose endpoints may have very different traffic volumes and using a single probabilistic sampler for the whole service might starve (never sample) some of the low QPS endpoints.
   * It supports a minimum guaranteed rate of sampling, such as always allowing up to N {{< tip "traces" "trace" >}} per seconds and then sampling anything above that with a certain probability (everything is per-operation, not per-service).

 Per-operation parameters can be configured statically or pulled periodically from Jaeger backend with the help of Remote sampler.
-Adaptive sampler is designed to work with the upcoming [Adaptive Sampling](https://github.com/jaegertracing/jaeger/issues/365) feature of the Jaeger backend.
+In order to use adaptive sampling set the environment variable `SAMPLING_TYPE=adaptive` on the collector.
+Currently this is only available when paired with a Cassandra `SPAN_STORAGE_TYPE`.
+If you're just getting started please review `sampling.initial-sampling-probability` and `sampling.target-samples-per-second`, and see the [cli parameters](/docs/latest/cli/#jaeger-collector-adaptive) for details on advanced configuration.

 ## Collector Sampling Configuration